2025 Programme

 Choreographed by Thick & Tight

-Keeping Up with the Apocalypse is a new commission for Ballet Central, a poignant and sophisticated work that explores social and political controversies.
-Years ahead in the future of Planet Earth, only one species remains, thriving in a desolate post-apocalyptic landscape.
+Years ahead in the future of planet Earth, only one species remains, thriving in a desolate post-apocalyptic landscape.
 The Kardashians!
 Famous for being famous and living on money alone, they dominate a decimated planet.
-A meditation on greed, vanity and the absurdity of a species bringing about its own undoing.
+They dance on and on in this grotesque ballet, desperate for attention from an audience that no longer exists.

 Discover more…